JZacharyG/StickyGraph/README.md

 The first thing you should most certainly do is point your favorite browser towards [http://jzacharyg.github.io/StickyGraph](http://jzacharyg.github.io/StickyGraph) and start playing!
 You can also download or clone this repository and open index.html, if you would prefer.

+#### Getting a graph in/out

+So, you want a graph, huh.
+You can always draw one, as described below, but if you'd like to do something else, direct your attention to the upper left part of the window.
+That dropdown menu lets you select the graph input/output mode.
+You can elect to enter a [graph6](http://users.cecs.anu.edu.au/~bdm/data/formats.txt) encoded graph, for instance, if you have some of those lying around (if you'd like a place to start, type `IheA@GUAo` and hit enter).
+You can also go to the interactive adjacency matrix item to be presented with a grid of checkboxes, letting you easily toggle any entry in the adjacency matrix (if you want to add or remove some vertices, you'll need the add vertex button or the delete button, respectively, which we'll get to in more detail later).
+You can also select any of the matrix options, but for the moment you cannot use these to input a graph, but it will display the relevant matrix for whatever graph you are currently working with.

 #### Drawing and Pinning

-You can now type a graph6-encoded graph into the box at the top left and hit enter (If you want a place to start, the Petersen Graph is given by `IheA@GUAo`).
 StickyGraph will now try its best to draw your graph, but hey, nobody is perfect.
 If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms to accommodate.
 You can always double click a vertex later if you want to unpin it.

 If you hold the `alt`/`option` key while moving a vertex, it won't pin, which can be useful sometimes.
 (More accurately, it flips the default pinning behavior.
 Normally this is to *pin* the vertex on drag, so holding `alt`/`option` will cause the dragged vertex to *unpin*.
 When selecting a vertex or applying a color, however, the default behavior is to not change whether the vertex is pinned, so with modifier held, you will toggle whether the vertex is pinned.)
 There are also buttons up at the top to pin and unpin all vertices (they look like a pinned vertex and an unpinned vertex respectively).

+Want those edges to be a little less straight?
+Hey, no problem!
+Just grab one and pull, and you should be in business.
+If you curve an edge, it will automatically pin the incident vertices.

 #### Selecting and Coloring